Velprathap89/codingsparkles-website/content/blog/customize-doughnet-chart-tooltip-message/index.md

 ## Step 2: Install the required packages

-We are going to use the *react-chartjs-2* Doughnet chart component in this demo application.
-So, we need to install the required packages for that by using the following command.
+In this demo application, we will use the *react-chartjs-2* Doughnet chart component.
+As a result, we must use the following command to install the necessary packages.

 ```js
 npm i react-chartjs-2 chart.js
 ```

-* *react-chartjs-2* is an React wrapper for the [*Chart.js*](https://www.chartjs.org/) and it has different type of attractive chart components.
+* *react-chartjs-2* is a React wrapper for [*Chart.js*](https://www.chartjs.org/) with a variety of appealing chart components.

-* *chart.js* library is dependent for the *react-chartjs-2* library.
+* The *chart.js* library is required for the *react-chartjs-2* library to function.

 ## Step 3: Render the Doughnet Chart

-* Modify the *App.js* page by adding the component *Doughnet* chart with the required data and options.
+ Modify the *App.js* page by including the *Doughnet* chart component with the necessary data and options.

 ### Initialize the Data and Options (settings for chart)